-The natural pathway for single wides usually includes a front door, a hallway, and a kitchen.
-All three points must be easily accessible and that drastically limits how we can place the furniture.
+Single wides usually have 3 points of access which includes a front door, a hallway, and a kitchen.
+Since all three points must be easily accessible it drastically limits how we can place furniture.
 Putting the furniture up against the walls is the most common furniture layout for single wides but as you’ll see below you do have other options.

 Establish a Focal Point

 Decorating a room and arranging furniture is easier when you establish a focal point first.

 The majority of these single wide mobile home living rooms have an obvious focal point.
 The most popular focal points are bookcases, fireplaces, and accent walls.
-The most popular wall for the focal point is the shorter wall beside the hallway (I call it the hallway wall).
+The most popular wall for the focal point is the shorter wall beside the hallway.

 Scale and Balance

-Scale and balance are important for furniture arrangements and pleasing decor.
+Scale and balance are important in home decor and design. .

 The scale of a room simply means that the furniture should be the right size for the room and there should be balance .
-Some designers recommend the rule or 3s.
-The majority of your furniture should not be above the bottom third of your wall height.
+Some designers recommend the rule of 3s and that the majority of your furniture should not be above the bottom third of your wall height.

 A balanced room will have the largest pieces of furniture symmetrically placed or opposite each other.

-Yes, the furniture placement options are limited but you can still have a gorgeous living room in your mobile home!
-The 25 beautiful single wide mobile home living rooms prove it.
+Yes, our furniture placement options are limited but we can still have a gorgeous living room in our mobile homes, The 25 beautiful single wide mobile home living rooms prove it.

-Jennifer Simmons completely remodeled here 1964 Chateau mobile home last year.
+Jennifer Simmons completely remodeled her 1964 Chateau mobile home last year.

 Budget Focal Point

 Focal points don’t have to cost a lot.
 The bookshelves were $29.99 at Big Lots and the fireplace was found on Craigslist (PS this is my little 1978 single wide and where Mobile Home Living® began).

 Many interior designers will tell you that dark colors don’t work for small spaces but that’s not necessarily true.
 You just need to be careful about how you do it.
 Learn more about interior design tips for mobile homes here.